Wintellect/MSLearn/Introduction to Python/2-use-variables-types-and-operators.md

 	_Jupyter notebook in Azure_

-1. Add the following Python code to an empty cell at the end of the notebook:
+1. Add the following Python code to the empty cell at the end of the notebook:

 	```python
 	download_url = 'https://t4dmsftlabsdata.file.core.windows.net/airlinedata/airports.csv?st=2018-12-26T18%3A09%3A02Z&se=2018-12-27T18%3A09%3A02Z&sp=r&sv=2018-03-28&sr=f&sig=7WumCj0WoxOt0RZ875Xcj45%2FYgLrqhYf757gUErYj0I%3D'
 	```

-	To access the airport data needed for the exercise it must be downloaded from Azure Storage when using Azure Notebooks.
-The original source of the data is here: [BTS Link](https://www.transtats.bts.gov/Download_Lookup.asp?Lookup=L_AIRPORT)

-	`download_url` will be used in the last exercise to download the data using Python code.
-For now, a pre-downloaded file will be used.
+	This statement defines a variable named `download_url` and assigns it a string value.
+The string is the URL of a CSV file (a comma-delimited text file) containing a dataset with a list of more than 6,500 airports in the United States, along with their airport codes, locations, and names.
+The original source of the data is a [Bureau of Transportation Statistics Web site](https://www.transtats.bts.gov/Download_Lookup.asp?Lookup=L_AIRPORT).
+You won't be using this data just yet, but you will use it in a subsequent lesson once you learn how to download files from the Web in Python.
+In the meantime, you will use a file that has already been downloaded for you.

-1. Add the following Python code to the cell:
+1. Now add these statements to the same cell:

 	```python
 	airport_file_has_header = True
 	airport_file_name = 'airports.csv'
 	```

 	The source data file has a header for the first row.
-Setting the variable `airport_file_has_header` to true will tell the code which will be written later that the first row of the file should be ignored.

-	The variable `airport_file_name` will store the file name which contains the airport data.
-In the last exercise this variable will be used to save the downloaded airport data.
+Later, `airport_file_has_header` will be used to tell your code to ignore the first line when importing data. `airport_file_name` stores the name of the file containing the airport data.
+You will use this in a subsequent lesson to save the downloaded airport data.

-1. Add the following Python code to the cell:
+1. Add the following statement to the cell:

 	```python
 	state_abbr = state_abbr or 'VA'
 	```

-	If no value for the variable `state_abbr` is specified, set the variable `state_abbr` to 'VA'.
+	The purpose of this statement is to assign the string value 'VA' (the abbreviation for Virginia) to the variable named `state_abbr` if that variable doesn't already a value.

-1. Add the following Python code to the cell:
+1. Add the following statement to the cell to generate a file name and assign it to `state_airport_file_name`:

 	```python
 	state_airport_file_name = state_abbr.lower() + '_airports.csv'
 	```

-	Convert the variable `state_abbr` to lowercase and use it to set the variable for the extracted state file name.

 Finish up running the cell and using the **File** -> **Save and Checkpoint** command to save the notebook.
-There is no output for this exercise.
-These variables will be used in future exercises.
+There is no output from any of the statements you added.
+These variables will be used in future lessons.